castorini/pyserini/docs/experiments-msmarco-doc.md

 To confirm, `msmarco-docs.trec.gz` should have MD5 checksum of `d4863e4f342982b51b9a8fc668b2d0c0`.

-There's no need to uncompress the file, as Anserini can directly index gzipped files.
+There's no need to uncompress the file, as Pyserini can directly index gzipped files.
 Build the index with the following command:

 ```bash